Mazer (video game): Development and release

-Mazer is an isometric shooter with a three-quarter perspective.
+Mazer was developed by a small team from American Laser Games, ld by programmer Nathanael Brown with several staff members also providing the characters' likeness.
+It was released for 3DO on 31st July, 1995.
+A planned arcade version was never released.

 Reception

 Next Generation reviewed the 3DO version of the game, rating it one star out of five, and stated that "this title gives you the most frustrating gaming experience you can remember [...]
 The CD might be suitable for use as a coaster, but that's about it."